wxyz-abcd/node-haxball/README.md

       - `onConfigUpdate(oldRoomConfigObj, newRoomConfigObj, customData)`: an old roomConfig object(`oldRoomConfigObj`) was replaced by a new roomConfig object(`newRoomConfigObj`).
       - `onRendererUpdate(oldRendererObj, newRendererObj, customData)`: an old renderer object(`oldRendererObj`) was replaced by a new renderer object(`newRendererObj`).
       - `onPluginUpdate(oldPluginObj, newPluginObj, customData)`: an old plugin object(`oldPluginObj`) was replaced by a new plugin object(`newPluginObj`).

+- `Impl`: Implementation of Haxball's inner classes.
+All important classes are exported and more detailed explanations will hopefully be available soon.
+Names might be fixed later.
+These classes are enough to run your own Haxball website.

+  - `Core`: Most important core classes used inside Haxball.
+    - `H`: Point class
+    - `ka`: TeamColors class
+    - `p`: Team class
+    - `T`: GeoLocation class

+  - `Stream`: These classes are used to read/write data from/to replay files and/or network/WebRTC stream.
+    - `F`: StreamReader class
+    - `w`: StreamWriter class

+  - `Utils`: Some utility classes (all of them may not be necessarily useful but still, why not export them?)
+    - `U`: string operations 1
+    - `D`: string operations 2
+    - `J`: string operations 3
+    - `K`: string operations 4
+    - `r`: mostly used for object casting
+    - `M`: webserver api operations
+    - `n`: connection constants
+    - `va`: RoomList operations

 [Back To The Top](#title)